R-Sweke/DeepQ-Decoding/README.md

 Specifically, decoding proceeds as follows:

 <ol>
-  <li> Firstly, a syndrome volume is extracted from the code lattice and encododed as previously discussed (a,b).
+  <li> Firstly, a syndrome volume is extracted from the code lattice and encoded as previously discussed (a,b).
 This encoded syndrome volume is then stacked with a blank action history to create the initial input state to the decoder (c, d).</li>
   <li> Given this input state, one forward pass of the neural network is executed and an argmax is taken over the output Q-values to obtain the first suggested correction.
 This suggested correction is then added to a memory (f) and used to update the action history slices of the visible state (e).
 These updated action history slices are then combined with the original syndrome volume (g) and passed to the decoder (h)</li>
   <li> Step 2 is then repeated (i,j,k,l) until the point at which the agent chooses the identity action (m).</li>
-    <li> At this point, given that the agent has signalled that it belives it has supplied all the necessary corrections, the acummulated corrections are applied to the code lattice (n), or in practice, tracked through the computation. </li>
+    <li> At this point, given that the agent has signalled that it believes it has supplied all the necessary corrections, the accumulated corrections are applied to the code lattice (n), or in practice, tracked through the computation. </li>
 </ol>

 #### 2) Training Decoders in Practice